-§7B1.17C1.1.
+§7C1.1.
 Classification of Violations (Policy Statement)

-- (a) There are three four grades of probation and supervised release violations: - (1) GRADE A VIOLATIONS conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment exceeding one year that (i) is a crime of violence, (ii) is a controlled substance offense, or (iii) involves possession of a firearm or destructive device of a type described in 26 U.S.C. § 5845(a); or (B) any other federal, state, or local offense punishable by a term of imprisonment exceeding twenty years;
+- (a) There are four grades of supervised release violations: - (1) Grade A Violations conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment exceeding one year that (i) is a crime of violence, (ii) is a controlled substance offense, or (iii) involves possession of a firearm or destructive device of a type described in 26 U.S.C. § 5845(a); or (B) any other federal, state, or local offense punishable by a term of imprisonment exceeding twenty years; - (2) Grade B Violations conduct constituting any other federal, state, or local offense punishable by a term of imprisonment exceeding one year;

-- (2) GRADE B VIOLATIONS conduct constituting any other federal, state, or local offense punishable by a term of imprisonment exceeding one year; - (3) GRADE C VIOLATIONS conduct constituting (A) a federal, state, or local offense punishable by a term of imprisonment of one year or less; or (B) - (4) GRADE D VIOLATIONS a violation of any other condition of supervisionsupervised release. - (b) Where there is more than one violation of the conditions of supervisions upervised release, or the violation includes conduct that constitutes more than one offense, the grade of the violation is determined by the violation having the most serious grade.
+- (3) Grade C Violations conduct constituting a federal, state, or local offense punishable by a term of imprisonment of one year or less; - (4) Grade D Violations a violation of any other condition of supervised release. - (b) Where there is more than one violation of the conditions of supervised release, or the violation includes conduct that constitutes more than one offense, the grade of the violation is determined by the violation having the most serious grade.

-- 1. Under 18 U.S.C. §§ 3563(a)(1) and 3583(d), a mandatory condition of probation and supervised release is that the defendant not commit another federal, state, or local crime.
+1. Under 18 U.S.C. § 3583(d), a mandatory condition of supervised release is that the defendant not commit another federal, state, or local crime.
 A violation of this condition may be charged whether or not the defendant has been the subject of a separate federal, state, or local prosecution for such conduct.
 The grade of violation does not depend upon the conduct that is the subject of criminal charges or of which the defendant is convicted in a criminal proceeding.
-Rather, the grade of the violation is to be based on the defendant's actual conduct. - 2.
-"Crime of violence" is defined in §4B1.2 (Definitions of Terms Used in Section 4B1.1).
+Rather, the grade of the violation is to be based on the defendant's actual conduct.

+- 2. 'Crime of violence' is defined in §4B1.2 (Definitions of Terms Used in Section 4B1.1).
 See §4B1.2(a) and Application Note 1 of the Commentary to §4B1.2. - 3.
-"Controlled substance offense" is defined in §4B1.2 (Definitions of Terms Used in Section 4B1.1).
+'Controlled substance offense' is defined in §4B1.2 (Definitions of Terms Used in Section 4B1.1).
 See §4B1.2(b) and Application Note 1 of the Commentary to §4B1.2. - 4.
-A "firearm or destructive device of a type described in 26 U.S.C. § 5845(a)" includes a shotgun, or a weapon made from a shotgun, with a barrel or barrels of less than 18 inches in length; a weapon made from a shotgun or rifle with an overall length of less than 26 inches; a rifle, or a weapon made from a rifle, with a barrel or barrels of less than 16 inches in length; a machine gun; a muffler or silencer for a firearm; a destructive device; and certain large bore weapons. - 5.
-Where the defendant is under supervisionon supervised release in connection with a felony conviction, or has a prior felony conviction, possession of a firearm (other than a firearm of a type described in 26 U.S.C. § 5845(a)) will generally constitute a Grade B violation, because 18 U.S.C. § 922(g) prohibits a convicted felon from possessing a firearm.
-The term "generally" is used in the preceding sentence, however, because there are certain limited exceptions to the applicability of 18 U.S.C. § 922(g).
+A 'firearm or destructive device of a type described in 26 U.S.C. § 5845(a)' includes a shotgun, or a weapon made from a shotgun, with a barrel or barrels of less than 18 inches in length; a weapon made from a shotgun or rifle with an overall length of less than 26 inches; a rifle, or a weapon made from a rifle, with a barrel or barrels of less than 16 inches in length; a machine gun; a muffler or silencer for a firearm; a destructive device; and certain large bore weapons. - 5.
+Where the defendant is on supervised release in connection with a felony conviction, or has a prior felony conviction, possession of a firearm (other than a firearm of a type described in 26 U.S.C. § 5845(a)) will generally constitute a Grade B violation, because 18 U.S.C. § 922(g) prohibits a convicted felon from possessing a firearm.
+The term 'generally' is used in the preceding sentence, however, because there are certain limited exceptions to the applicability of 18 U.S.C. § 922(g).
 See, e.g., 18 U.S.C. § 925(c).